 Other research has shown that calves learn where to graze from their mothers .
 Anecdotal information suggests that problems may arise when cattle developed in gentle terrain or irrigated pastures are released into arid or rugged rangeland.
 In such situations, cattle may not venture far from water or up steep slopes.
-When purchasing female replacements, producers should try to find animals that were raised in terrain and vegetation that is similar to what they will be grazing.
+A study conducted in southern New Mexico showed that cows that were raised and remained in desert rangeland traveled farther from water than naïve cows from a sub-tropical area (east Texas) or cows that were raised in the desert but kept in east Texas for the three years before the study .
+The management implication of this study was that when purchasing female replacements, producers should try to find animals that were raised in terrain and vegetation that is similar to what they will be grazing.

 Individual cows within a herd can have very different grazing patterns (Figure 1).
 Culling or removing cows that prefer bottoms and riparian areas and spend a disproportionate amount of time in sensitive rangeland can potentially increase uniformity and the sustainability of grazing.
 The problem with this approach is accurately identifying cows with undesirable grazing patterns and determining how many cows should be culled.